-As part of our bucket list we are working our way through different cuisines of the world.
+As part of our bucket list, we are working our way through different cuisines of the world.
 Plus as many different chain restaurants as we can possibly manage.
-We love eating out and Jamie, at the age of four, eats curry and chili every week and is happy to try just about anything.
+We love eating out and Jamie, at the age of four, eats curry and chilli every week and is happy to try just about anything.

 We were booked in for a complimentary meal.
 I’m sometimes a little dubious of this as I want to bring you an honest review.
 It was only at the end of the meal that I realised that our friendly and helpful waitress did not have a clue that we were there to review.
 I was really happy to hear this as she had been great throughout the meal.

 I have heard that Turtle bay can be extremely popular and a buzzing atmosphere in the evening.
 The ambience at lunch time was much more relaxed and perfect for families.
 They have highchairs and baby changing for the little ones.
 Children are given a box of crayons and a fun packed activity book.
 There was plenty in it to keep Jamie entertained and happy.

 At least half the people eating in the restaurant were families.
 All the children were given extra special attention from the waitresses which was nice to see.
 We were both made to feel very welcome which can put you at ease when eating out as a family.
 Children under 14 are not allowed in the restaurant after 9 pm so this is something to take into consideration if you do visit in the evening.

 They are as true to the Caribbean as they possibly can be.
 The décor made me feel like we were eating at a Jamaican bar.
 There was upbeat Reggae music being played at all times which helped with the feel of the restaurant.
 The tables were big and the seats were comfy.
 They have brightly coloured art work on the wall and Caribbean themed decorations.

 I especially loved the bright hand written signs above the kitchen/serving station.